kyamagu/psd2svg/README.rst

 * Browser support: SVG rendering quality greatly differs depending on the browser.
 Chrome tends to be the best quality.
 * APIs of this tool is NOT thread-safe.
+* To use HDFS storage backend, Python 2.7 environment is needed and should be Kerberos-enabled and only read access is available.